bencheeorg/benchee/README.md

 ### Saving, loading and comparing previous runs

 Benchee can store the results of previous runs in a file and then load them again to compare them.
 For example this is useful to compare what was recorded on the main branch against a branch with performance improvements.
+You may also use this to benchmark across different exlixir/erlang versions.

-**Saving** is done through the `save` configuration option.
-You can specify a `path` where results are saved, or you can use the default option of`"benchmark.benchee"` if you don't pass a `path`.
-You can also pass a `tag` option which annotates these results (for instance with a branch name).
-The default option for the `tag` is a timestamp of when the benchmark was run.
+**Saving** is done through the `:save` configuration option.
+You can specify a `:path` where results are saved, or you can use the default option of`"benchmark.benchee"` if you don't pass a `:path`.
+You can also pass a `:tag` option which annotates these results (for instance with a branch name or elixir version number).
+The default option for the `:tag` is a timestamp of when the benchmark was run.

-**Loading** is done through the `load` option specifying a path to the file to load (for instance `"benchmark.benchee"`).
+**Loading** is done through the `:load` option specifying a path to the file to load (for instance `"benchmark.benchee"`).
 You can also specify multiple files to load through a list of paths (`["my.benchee", "main_save.benchee"]`) - each one of those can also be a glob expression to match even more files glob (`"save_number*.benchee"`).
+If all you want to do is to use `:load` without running any benchmarks then you can use `Benchee.report/1` which will take a normal configuration with a `:load` key and just format the loaded saved results with the given formatters.
+In the more verbose API loading is triggered via `Benchee.load/1`.

 ```elixir
 Benchee.run(